409410016/aicup/README.md

 --------| -------- | -------| --------| ---------|-------- |----|----|----|----|
 1       |1         |843     |742      | 30       |30       |0.8 |-1  |-1  |-1  |

-## Evulate your submission
+## Evaluate your submission
-Before evaluate, you need to run `tools/datasets/AICUP_to_MOT15.py` to convert ground truth into submission format:
+Before evaluation, you need to run `tools/datasets/AICUP_to_MOT15.py` to convert ground truth into submission format:

 ```bash
 cd <BoT-SORT_dir>
 python tools/datasets/AICUP_to_MOT15.py --AICUP_dir "your AICUP dataset path" --MOT15_dir "converted dataset directory" --imgsz "img size, (height, width)"
 ```

-You can used `tools/evaluate.py` to Evulate your submission by following commend:
+You can use `tools/evaluate.py` to evaluate your submission by the following command:

 ```bash
 cd <BoT-SORT_dir>
 python tools/evaluate.py --gt_dir "Path to the ground truth directory" --ts_dir "Path to the tracking result directory"
 ```

-The gt_dir and ts_dir file tree is as follows:
+The `gt_dir` and `ts_dir` file trees are as follows:

 ```python
 ├── gt_dir